 In the case of the Transaction, title to the assets is transferred by a traditional Dutch assignment.

 The legal opinions from NautaDutilh N.V. confirms that this assignment meets the definition of "true sale" outlined above.

-In the case of the Seller and Originators with its business in selling mortgages secured solely on property in The Netherlands, the COMI is the Netherlands (see section 3.4 "Seller".Dutch insolvency law provides for clawback in the cases of preferences and transactions at an undervalue and require the insolvency officer to prove that case.
+Belgian and Dutch insolvency laws provide for clawback in the cases of preferences and transactions at an undervalue and require the insolvency officer to prove that case.
 Therefore, and as confirmed by the Opinions, the transfer is not, in our opinion, subject to "severe clawback".